The Mississippi Sheiks Tribute Project

 This is not music for the faint of heart.

-It’s a body of music that Vancouver songwriter, musician and producer Steve Dawson has been obsessed with for many years, and this project represents the fruition of a long time dream.
+It’s a body of music that Vancouver songwriter, musician and producer Steve Dawson has been obsessed with for many years, and this CD represents the fruition of a long time dream.

-The results speak for themselves.
 Over the course of two days in November, Dawson captured performances from Kelly Joe Phelps, Bruce Cockburn, Del Rey, Robin Holcomb, Danny Barnes, The Sojourners, and Ndidi Onukwulu as well as recording a contribution of his own.
-Madeleine Peyroux was busy finishing her own album and couldn’t make the Seattle session, so she delivered a vocal track that the house band laid down the instrumentals for.
-Each artist brought his or her own unique energy and style to the project, and by the time an exhausted Dawson headed back to Vancouver, he knew he had something very special to share.
+Madeleine Peyroux delivered a vocal track that the house band laid down the instrumentals for.
+By the time an exhausted Dawson headed back to Vancouver, he knew he had something very special to share.

-There aren’t many CDs like this one being recorded today.
-Life is short, and like the song says you may only be sitting on top of the world for a moment, so close your eyes, sit back and allow the songs to take you away to a world that has long since passed.
+There aren’t many CDs like this one being recorded today, so close your eyes, sit back and allow the songs to take you away to a world that has long since passed.
 Whether you’re new to the music of the Mississippi Sheiks or have been dreaming of a tribute like this for years, music doesn’t get any better than this.
-Listen and you won’t be disappointed.